jbargu/halvani_dfrws2016/README.md

 # Authorship Verification

-This repository contains the software for an unsupervised authorship verification model.
-This system was used in the PAN Author Identification task at CLEF 2015.
-The describing paper is available as a [PDF](http://ceur-ws.org/Vol-1391/28-CR.pdf "Paper").
+This repository contains implementation of a DFRWS 2016 Europe article "Authorship verification for different languages, genres and topics".
+The describing paper is available as a [PDF](http://www.sciencedirect.com/science/article/pii/S1742287616000074).

 ## Usage